lhoyer/DAFormer/README.md

 The predictions can be submitted to the public evaluation server of the respective dataset to obtain the test score.

+## Domain Generalization

+For the domain generalization extension of DAFormer, please refer to the DG branch of the HRDA repository: [https://github.com/lhoyer/HRDA/tree/dg](https://github.com/lhoyer/HRDA/tree/dg)

 ## Checkpoints

 Below, we provide checkpoints of DAFormer for different benchmarks.